clbrge/ethers-svelte/README.md

  * WalletConnect
  * Web3Modal

-Call `setProvider` on the library abstract helper with the js provider instance object of the library.
+Call `setProvider` on the library abstract helper with the JavaScript provider instance object of the library.
 For example with Web3Modal :

 ```js